tonylulciuc/Vintage/README.md

 # Vintage - Prototype
 A simple Android application.
-It main purpose is to provide a
+Its main purpose is to provide a
 single location for collectors to view collectables.

 What the application does: